-You can choose to mount the 3 mm LED directly on the RFzero board straight up or bent so they fit through a front plate.
+You can choose to mount the 3 mm LEDs directly on the RFzero board straight up or bent so they fit through a front plate.
 You may even mount a 2 pin header per LED and run wires to a front plate further away.

 All the LEDs have to be connected/mounted correctly.
-On the RFzero the positive side of the LED (the anode is the long terminal) has to be mounted to the left on the board when the USB connector faces you.
+On the RFzero the positive side of the LEDs (the anode is the long terminal) have to be mounted to the left on the board when the USB connector faces you.
 There is also a small plus sign “+” printed on the board.
 If you mount them the wrong way the LEDs will not light up.
 So please remember this phrase: Long Leg Left.

 Examples of mounting the LEDs where the PPS LED is connected through a pair of wires to a two pin header instead of directly on the board.

 If you are in doubt, after soldering the LEDs to the board, you can easily verify if you did it correctly.
-If you look closely at the LEDs you will be able to see if the big part of the internal of the LED (the cathode) is to the right.
+If you look closely at the LEDs you will be able to see if the big part of the internal of the LED, the cathode, is to the right.
 You can see this clearly in the green LED in the picture above.

 The ground loop, JP15, to the right of the RFzero is a good signal ground and makes it very easy to attach an alligator clip to if you want to measure something on the RFzero.